rdntech14/AngularMetarialUI/README.md

 2) Add Material class in app.component.html
 `<button mat-button>Hello World</button>`

-## How to use Angualr Material / Import all module at once
+## How to use Angualr Material / Import all angular material modules at once

 1) create a module using command `ng g m material` where all the material modules can be imported.
 Here `material` is just a name of a module where all material modules need to be listed.

 2) Open `material.module.ts` and remove CommonModule from import array and add export array too.

 3) Add all Material Modules that going to be used

 4) Import Material Module in app.modules.ts